Sexual Disorders

 A woman with her hand on her head gazing thoughtfully

-At every life-stage physical, psychological, and life changes will have an impact on a woman’s wellbeing.
+At every life stage, physical, psychological, and life changes will have an impact on a woman’s wellbeing.
 While there are patterns, not every woman will experience the same thing, as there will always be individual differences.
 Yet, there are clear patterns of change and potential challenges.
 This article will discuss women’s mental and sexual health, including sexual disorders and treatment approaches to improve overall wellbeing.

 Physical changes

 Physiological changes are due to the natural maturing and aging process.
 Stages in a female’s reproductive life begin with “menarche,” the first menstrual period.
-Most agree that this is a big event, as it demarks the onset of fertility with personal and societal implications.
-Many women will experience pregnancy, childbirth and lactation.
+Most agree that this is a big event, as it denotes the onset of fertility with personal and societal implications.
+Many women will experience pregnancy, childbirth, and lactation.
 All women will go through the stages of menopause, which demarks the end of fertility, and often is called the “Silent Passage, “because it does not garner attention nor has celebratory rituals.

 Life demands